-The Flinders Medical School was the first in Australia to develop a 4 year graduate-entry Medical program as an alternative to traditional 5-6 year courses for school leavers.
+The Flinders Medical School was the first in Australia to develop a 4 year graduate entry medical program in 1996 as an alternative to traditional 5-6 year courses for school leavers.
 This was an opportunity to rethink curriculum design and the way in which students are selected.
-Now about 17 years later, the majority of Medical School places in Australia are graduate-entry and as the Australian Medical Council noted in renewing the Flinders Medical School's accreditation recently: "The curriculum is nationally and internationally recognised and has been adopted by other schools in Australia".
+Our approach has since been taken up around the world.